 Eleven years later, in 1990, our pediatrician found a letter to the editor in a medical journal describing a similar case.
 This letter led us to Dr. David Fleisher, MD, a pediatric gastroenterologist from the University of Missouri, Columbia.
 With Dr. Fleisher’s immediate assessment and treatment plan, Mollie’s condition began to improve at about the age of thirteen.
 Dr. Fleisher prescribed amitriptyline for Mollie at that time which brought improvement in the frequency, duration, and intensity of her episodes.
 Mollie continues to take amitriptyline today.
 During late adolescence, the vomiting episodes transformed into migraine headache.
 She suffered from migraines that started abating in her late 20s.
-Now as an adult, she is essentially episode-free with the exception of very short episodes of headache and/or vomiting triggered by anxiety or airline turbulence.
+Now as an adult, she is essentially episode-free with the exception of very short episodes of headache triggered by anxiety or airline turbulence.
 Needless to say, her life is much improved.

 In 1999, Mollie was diagnosed via mitochondrial DNA samples with probable mitochondrial disease by a clinician and investigator doing studies about the relationship of CVS and mitochondrial disease.
-This diagnosis accounts for her mild cognitive disability.

 In 1993, a handful of families from the USA and the United Kingdom came together in Milwaukee, Wisconsin for a weekend of comparing stories and making plans.
 Dr. Fleisher and Dr. B U.K. Li were present as well.
 Everyone gathered agreed to start CVSA – a medical non-profit.
 With the help of a strong and committed medical advisory team and some very dedicated patients, parents, and grandparents, there are now six CVS Associations around the globe and contact physicians and/or families in approximately thirty countries throughout the world.
 The global mission is one of outreach, education, and research support.
-The Cyclic Vomiting Syndrome Association USA/Canada is at work in Northern America to find families still suffering in isolation and to promote and fund medical research to continue the search for answers about this devastating illness.
+The Cyclic Vomiting Syndrome Association USA/Canada is at work in Northern America and part of the international network to find families still suffering in isolation and to promote and fund medical research to continue the search for answers about this devastating illness.

 Of special note, it is not unheard of to have Social Services called in situations like Mollie’s in order to rule out cases of Munchausen’s Syndrome by Proxy.
 Ruling out this diagnosis is extremely important and relatively simple because of the unique symptomatology involved.
 The volunteers of CVSA are moving ahead with dogged determination to continue our outreach efforts to alert the medical community about CVS in order to prevent further unnecessary suffering in families that are already devastated by the effects of this illness.